robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 that require knowledge of reactive properties of elements complete with a periodic table HUD and weapons that can be calibrated by mapping covalent bonds and molecules using standard notation from Chem 101?
-You could build in test weapons to sample the boss's reaction to bases v.s. acids say.
+You could build in test weapons to sample the boss' reaction to bases v.s. acids say.

 What about something more simple?
 Good 'ol breakout but using the